akalaszi/morphline-addons/README.md

 ```

 ## conditionalDrop
 Drops the current record if all the listed properties matches the provided regexp.
-As a property may have a list of values, if any of the list members matches, the property matches.
+A property may have a list of values in morphlines.
+If any of those value matches, the property matches.
 ```
     {
   conditionalDrop {